uplinkhq/docs/docs/freelancers/community-wiki.md

 If you're not sure whether a message is suitable, suggest it anyways and we will have a look at it.

-## Why should I allow one of my messages to be added to the Community Wiki?
+## Why should I allow one of my messages to be added to the Community Wiki? {#why-allow}

 If you get a message that someone suggested to add one of your messages to our Community Wiki, congrats! 🙌 You must have written something of value that at least one other Uplink member would like to make discoverable for herself and other members later on!